rawworks-nl/education-github-introduction/README.md

 What you are going to do?

 * Explore the possibilities of GitHub by creating your own repo, adding files.
-* See how branches work, locally and remotely and combined with pull requests.
 * See how GitHub Actions work, so code can be executed automagically.
+* Execute GitHub Actions and fix any given issues.

 ## Preparation